Galadon123/Security-Labs/XSS Labs/Reflected XSS/Lab 06/README.md

 3. "Protected" by escaping single quotes with backslashes
 4. HTML entities are used for angle brackets and double quotes when displayed in HTML context

+## Objective

+In this lab, we will learn:

+- How to exploit the JavaScript string context vulnerability
-We will see how to exploit this vulnerability and how to prevent it.
+- We will see a practical example of how to exploit the vulnerability
+- How to prevent the vulnerability

 ## What is Reflected XSS?